The Complete Agent Architecture

 IDENTITY.md

 The individual personality.
 Name, emoji, role title, personality traits, voice modifiers, one-liner mandate.
-This is what makes Jarvis sound like Jarvis and not like a generic chatbot.
+This is what makes one agent sound distinct from another, instead of like a generic chatbot.

-Contains: agent name, emoji identifier, role title, personality description ("precise, data-driven, execution-focused"), voice modifiers ("no corporate praise", "numbers first, narrative second", "humour allowed"), and a mandate summary that defines what happens if this agent goes offline.
+Contains: agent name, emoji identifier, role title, personality description (e.g. "precise, data-driven, execution-focused"), voice modifiers ("no corporate praise", "numbers first, narrative second", "humour allowed"), and a mandate summary that defines what happens if this agent goes offline.

 Two agents reading the same SOUL.md will behave completely differently based on their IDENTITY.md.
 That is by design.